-While we don’t recommend spending hours in front of the TV playing one of these masterpieces, we do encourage you to steal an hour here or there to play with your kid.
+While we don’t recommend spending hours in front of the TV playing one of these masterpieces, we do encourage you to steal an hour here or there to play and bond with your kid.
 Each of these games has a co-op mode: they can be played by two or more people working together at the same time, creating a space for parents and kids to bond.
 The other thing we looked for: imagination.
-A good video game for kids should be like a novel or Pixar movie: it should be creative and thought-inspiring.
-With those criteria in mind, here are our top picks for the best PS4 games for kids and parents.
+A good video game for kids should be like a novel or Pixar movie: creative and thought-inspiring.
+With those criteria in mind, here are our top picks for the best multiplayer PS4 games for kids and parents.

 This superhero is busy fighting crime in New York City, while also struggling to balance his crazy personal life.